anaulin/realcoopstories/content/about.md

 This podcast hosted by [Ana Ulin](https://anaulin.org), a software engineer whose search for better ways of working together has taken her down the democratic workplace rabbithole.
 Listen to Ana's introduction to Real Co-op Stories in [the first episode]({{< ref "episode/ep-0-introduction-and-welcome.md" >}}).

-Get in touch via email at ana@realcoopstories.org.
+Interested in telling your story or otherwise collaborating?
+Get in touch at ana@realcoopstories.org.